 The challenge is to fully investigate the attractiveness of promising alternative materials and associated manufacturing processes for application to the structure and prime mover of WECs.

-Projects in this programme started at Stage 1 in 2017.
+10 projects originally entered into this programme at Stage 1, which commenced in 2017.

 The CREATE project aims to confirm that the use of concrete technology can make a step change in LCoE in the wave energy sector, taking a broad approach to identify where structural concrete could have most impact, before developing a suitable design solution in detail.View Details